ProviderProtocol/docs/UPP-1.1.spec.md

   stream(request: LLMRequest<TParams>): LLMStreamResult;
 }

+/**
-/** Request passed from useLLM core to providers */ interface LLMRequest<TParams = unknown> {
+ * Request passed from useLLM core to providers.
+ * Note: config is required here because useLLM core resolves defaults
+ * before passing to providers.
+UseLLMOptions.config is optional for callers.
+ */
+interface LLMRequest<TParams = unknown> {
   /** All messages for this request (history + new input) */
   messages: Message[];